klm127/klm127.github.io/_projects/scaf.md

 Scaf is purpose-agnostic and can be used to start-up ("scaffold") any type of project that has a directory structure.

 Scaf works by maintaining directories of templates that the user supplies.
 When the user wants to scaffold a new project, they may use scaf to copy the contents from one of these directories into their current directory.

+I originally wrote it in C++, but I migrated the entire project over to Go after winning the Code Jam.